 Built into the body of a traditional red London bus, this mobile studio delivers a 50 minute live morning show each day featuring guests, panelists, live music from the likes of Katie Melua and Imani, as well as discussions concerning the French Olympic Team’s progress through the Games.
 It is also used to record clips which are periodically inserted live into the main programme throughout the day.
 The bus itself, fast becoming the iconic representation of France TV in London, is featured heavily in the channel’s teasers and opening/closing credits, highlighting France TV Sport’s exclusive Olympic broadcasting within the country.

-Jean-Louis Cleret, managing director, SIS LIVE France says “We have a long history of working with France Televisions and were pleased to be involved in this innovative project right from the initial planning stages through to delivery of the final programmes.
+Jean-Louis Cleret, managing director, NEP Connect France says “We have a long history of working with France Televisions and were pleased to be involved in this innovative project right from the initial planning stages through to delivery of the final programmes.
 Our experienced team, lead by systems integration manager Yann Le Chanony and production manager Jonathan Endley, have shown not only their technical excellence, but also their ability to develop close working relationships with the clients, to successfully deliver this project.”

 This impressive technology is currently igniting media interest, with interviews already conducted with the French press.